jundalisay/superblist/content/en/research/hermes/kybalion/chapter-05.md

 **THE UNIVERSE, AND ALL IT CONTAINS, IS A MENTAL CREATION OF THE ALL.
 Verily indeed, ALL IS MIND!**

-{{< q >}}
+{{< q c="The Kybalion" >}}
-"THE ALL creates in its Infinite Mind countless Universes, which exist for aeons of Time.

-Yet, to THE ALL, the creation, development, decline and death of a million Universes is as the time of the twinkling of an eye."—The Kybalion.
+THE ALL creates in its Infinite Mind countless Universes, which exist for aeons of Time.
+Yet, to THE ALL, the creation, development, decline and death of a million Universes is as the time of the twinkling of an eye.
 {{< /q >}}

-{{< q >}}
+{{< q c="The Kybalion" >}}
-"The Infinite Mind of THE ALL is the womb of Universes."—The Kybalion.
+The Infinite Mind of THE ALL is the womb of Universes
 {{< /q >}}